Sandruski/htn-planner/README.md

 ## Performance Analysis

+Since the purpose of this initial iteration of the project has been to understand the problem domain, the focus has been on functionality rather than performance.
+Because of this, the current implementation of the planner uses an interpreter for the custom domain language.
+However, the plan is to transition to a compiler in the future, which will improve the overall performance among other things.

 The following are the profiling results obtained during a session for the `HTNDemo` project in Release configuration with both `HTN_VALIDATE_DOMAIN`, which enables validating the domain during a decomposition, and `HTN_DEBUG_DECOMPOSITION`, which enables storing the decomposition results during a decomposition, macros defined.
-Additionally, a profiling session is started each time the `HTNTest` project is run, and the resulting capture is saved in the `Captures` directory.
+Both the function responsible for decomposing a domain, named `InterpretDomain`, and displaying it on the debug window, named `PrintDecomposition`, are mesured, because they are expected to be the ones that are called more frequently.
+Additional code has also been instrumented.

 ![main_decomposition_profiling_results](https://github.com/Sandruski/htn-planner/blob/main/docs/images/main_decomposition_profiling_results.png)
 *Main decomposition profiling results*

+On average, a decomposing the main planning unit takes 0.4ms and displaying the results takes 0.15ms.

 ![secondary_decomposition_profiling_results](https://github.com/Sandruski/htn-planner/blob/main/docs/images/secondary_decomposition_profiling_results.png)
 *Secondary decomposition profiling results*

+On average, a decomposing the secondary planning unit takes 0.03ms and displaying the results takes 0.02ms.

+Furthermore, a profiling session is started each time the `HTNTest` project is run, and the resulting capture is saved in the `Captures` directory.

 ## Third-Party
 - [SDL](https://www.libsdl.org/)